Teguh010/kickadnan-site/README.md

-# Gridsome Blog Starter
+# Netlify CMS template for Gridsome

-> A simple, hackable & minimalistic starter for Gridsome that uses Markdown for content.
+> A simple, hackable & minimalistic starter for Gridsome that uses Netlify CMS for content.

 ## Features
 - Beautiful and simple design.